-TODDLER / TRANSITIONAL ENRICHMENT ELECTIVES
+TODDLER / TRANSITIONAL TYPICAL ENRICHMENT ELECTIVES

-- Physical Education with Stretch-n-Grow twice weekly - Music with Sheila's Musical Expression weekly - ♦ Spanish with Mrs. Sarah Mendez weekly
+- Physical Education with Stretch-n-Grow weekly ... - ♦ Music weekly ... implementation is on hold - ♦ Spanish weekly ... implementation is on hold

 TODDLER / TRANSITIONAL MONTESSORI CURRICULAR AREAS

 - Language

 - Mathematics

 - Practical Life

 - Sensorial

 - Cultural

 Language The Montessori Language curriculum provides opportunities for development and expansion of language skills including the student's use of sounds and letters to form words.
 These opportunities for expansion continue throughout the day within all activities.
 A student, in order to become familiar with sounds, will often experiment with identifying, matching, patterning and rhyming sounds, letters, and numbers.
 Once readiness for advancement is demonstrated, students are involved in prewriting and counting exercises that demonstrate language concepts from a concrete to abstract form.